ritaendicott/fall-2014-public/lec-15-lab/Readme.md

 python word_count_mapper.py < shakes_chunk_1.txt
 ```

-To reproduce what mapReduce would do in this data:
+To reproduce what mapReduce would do using word_count_mapper.py  and word_count_reducer.py with this data.

 ```
 python word_count_mapper.py < shakes_chunk_1.txt >  mapper_1_out.txt